 Through FEMA's Community Assistance Program, OEP provides technical assistance to communities and the public on floodplain management and helps to promote sound land use planning techniques that will reduce flood losses.
 OEP conducts Community Assistance Visits to ensure that communities participating in the NFIP are meeting program goals.
 OEP staff is available to help you and your community understand the NFIP.

 OEP provides assistance on Flood Insurance, Floodplain Maps and Studies, Floodplain Outreach, and Floodplain Regulations.
-To keep up-to-date on news and events, please go to the Floodplain News and Events page.
+To keep up-to-date on news and events, please go to the Floodplain Management Training and Education page.

 The NH Floodplain Management Program coordinates closely with the FEMA Regional Office in Boston as well as other federal, state, regional, and local agencies and organizations.
 For a complete list, please go to the Links page.